oceanprotocol/vscode-extension/README.md

 ### 🚀 One-Click Compute Jobs

-Select your algorithm, choose a dataset, and run compute jobs with a single click.
+Create new compute projects with automatic Dockerfile and dependencies setup.
+Choose between Python or JavaScript templates.

+### 💰 Free Compute Jobs

+Start with free compute jobs, then upgrade to paid compute for more power.

 ### 📊 Real-Time Monitoring

-Track job progress and view algorithm logs directly in VS Code.
+Track job progress and view algorithm logs directly in VS Code's Output console.

 ### 📁 Automatic Results Handling

-Results are automatically saved and opened when your job completes.
+Results and logs are automatically saved in your project folder when your job completes.

 ## Getting Started

 1. Install the extension from the VS Code Marketplace
 2. Open the Ocean Protocol panel from the activity bar
-3. Configure your compute settings:
-   - Node URL (pre-filled with default Ocean compute node)
+3. Create a new project folder:
-   - Optional private key for your wallet
+   - Choose a parent directory for your project
+   - Name your project (default: `new-compute-job`)
+   - Select your language: Python or JavaScript
-4. Select your files:
+4. Explore your project structure:
-   - Algorithm file (JS or Python)
+   - Algorithm file (`.py` or `.js`)
+   - Dockerfile with environment setup
-   - Optional dataset file (JSON)
+   - Dependencies file (`requirements.txt` or `package.json`)
-   - Results folder location
-5. Click **Start Compute Job**
+5. Click **Start FREE Compute Job**
-6. Monitor the job status and logs in the output panel
+6. Monitor job status and logs in the Output console
-7. Once completed, the results file will automatically open in VSCode
+7. Check results and logs in your project's `results` folder

 ### Requirements